MoGMC/PlayerDataPlugin/README.md

 Please use `getOfflinePlayerData()` _only_ in cases where you need an offline player's data, as it has to search the entire storage for the player, possibly slowing things down. (v.s. `getPlayerData()`, which is limited to online players)

-When listening for player join events, please use `EventPriority.HIGHEST`.
+When listening for player join events, please use `EventPriority.NORMAL` or higher.